-In this article, we’ll show you where you can find the fax numbers for various candidates, representatives, and institutions.
-We’ll also give tips for faxing politicians.
+In this article, we’ll show you where you can find fax numbers for congress, senators, state and local leaders, and we’ll give tips for faxing politicians.

 By entering your ZIP Code, you’ll be able to see the congressional district you’re currently in, as well as the representative who represents that district.

-To fax a senator, head over to the Senate.gov contact site.
-You’ll need to choose your state name if you don’t already know the name of the senator you want to contact.
+To fax a senator, head to the Senate.gov contact site.
+Choose the state if you don’t know the name of the senator you want to contact.

 State and Local Government Representatives

-Representatives for your local government will be far more specific to your area, so there’s no easy way to immediately find a specific representative.
+Representatives for your local government will be far more specific to your area, so there’s no easy way to explain how to find a specific representative.
 However, you can use USA.gov to find local government contact information by narrowing in by state and county.

 Once you’ve obtained the information for your local government, you can search for their name + contact information on a web search like Google.
 You can then find a local government representative’s fax number on their Contact page, similar to how it’s listed for U.S. senators.